MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/whats-new/archived/live-whats-new-1604.md

 The same applies for ```game_session()```.

 #### Application defined context

-You can now pass in an optional application-defined context for each set_* methods to correlate the multiplayer event to the initiating call.
+You can now pass-in an optional, application-defined context for each `set_*` method, to correlate the multiplayer event to the initiating call.
-For example
+For example:

 ```cpp
 _XSAPIIMP xbox_live_result<void> set_properties(